 Chelsea were next and had money too after being bought by a Russian oligarch.
 Ferguson’s United would again initially suffer before returning as the dominant force.

 Adapting and rebuilding.

-Brent stood still.
+In the case of David Brent, he simply stood still.
 Despite professing that “if we’re facing in the right direction, all we have to do is keep on walking”, Brent was unable to realise that he was walking, or rather stumbling, down the wrong path.

 Ferguson and United had goals.
 They also scored a fair few.
 On the other hand, David Brent was a master of scoring the proverbial own goal.

 Brent’s principal problem was that he found it impossible to distinguish between popularity and respect.
 He believed, perhaps genuinely, that the way to achieve respect was through popularity, and not vice versa.

 Ultimately, this meant that his goals were always skewed.
 How can a serious boss want to be seen as “a friend first, boss second, probably entertainer third”?
 This brief journey into Brent’s psyche revealed what many of us suspected all along: management was never his priority and, because of that, he was always likely to fail.

 Brent’s management style was more of a reflection of the way that he would have wanted to be managed himself.
 He would have loved to have been able to share a laugh with his bosses and he genuinely believed that his approach to management would gain him admiration and respect from those who worked under him.